aaron-grau/curic/react/homeworks/questions/giphy/README.md

 Remember, it's best to test small pieces as we go.
 Let's test out that AJAX request to make sure it's doing what we're intending.

-You should have already run `webpack --w`.
+You should have already run `webpack -w`.
 Check to make sure our `bundle.js` file is getting updated.
 It has already been sourced for you in `index.html`.